 Future scope: The scope of this DevOps trend is huge, so much so that they might even replace configuration management tools in the future.
 With the constant research, enhancements, and evolution in this technology, containers are expected to become more affordable for deployment.

-4. Multi-cloud environments
+4. Multi-cloud Environments

 In the software development world, or more specifically, in the application development world, cloud computing technology has created a significant place for itself.

-Enterprises no longer talk about adopting cloud.
+Enterprises no longer talk about adopting the cloud.
 They talk about adopting multiple clouds in today’s data-intensive digital world.